ehamberg/gtdguide/src/lyagtd.markdown

 One of the basic assumptions of GTD is that you are dumb---or, rather, that your subconsciousness is quite dumb when it comes to thinking about things you *should* have done.
-For example knowing you need to fix your bike before next week, but instead of reminding you when you actually drive by the bicycle shop, it implants an incessant feeling of *"I need to remember...  something"* in your brain.
+For example knowing you need to get your watch repaired, but instead of reminding you when you actually bike past the watch store, it implants an incessant feeling of *"I need to remember ... something"* in your brain.

 [Jessica Kerr](http://jessitron.com/) put it perfectly: